Deitox/kestrel_engine/KESTREL_ENGINE_ROADMAP.md

 - Optional dynamic library loading (`.dll` / `.so`).
 - Versioned feature registry.

-**Status:** The `EnginePlugin` trait, plugin manager, and audio subsystem plugin are implemented so extensions can register lifecycle hooks without touching the core loop.
+**Status:** The `EnginePlugin` trait, plugin manager, plus audio and scripting plugins are implemented so extensions can register lifecycle hooks without touching the core loop.

 **Stretch Ideas**
 - Sandbox for untrusted plugins.